octanolabs/ubiq.ninja/content/en/shinobi/contracts.md

 ```

 #### shinobi-v2-periphery
-Peripheral smart contracts for interacting with shinobi
+Peripheral smart contracts for interacting with Shinobi

 ```
 npm i shinobi-v2-periphery
 ```

 #### shinobi-sdk
-An SDK for building applications on top of shinobi.
+An SDK for building applications on top of Shinobi.

 ```
 npm i shinobi-sdk